vmanucharyan/duktape-cpp/README.md

 # Summary

 `duktape-cpp` is a library to easily bind C++ classes to [duktape](http://duktape.org) scripts.
-It is aimed to be easy to use and safe.
+It aims to be easy to use and safe.

 It is currently work-in-progress and may lack some features, so feel free to to contribute!